-In 2008 when I found myself in the privileged position of nurturing seven orphaned infant vervet monkeys, rehabilitation information on rehabilitation was hard to find.
+In 2008 when I found myself in the privileged position of nurturing seven orphaned infant vervet monkeys, information on rehabilitation was hard to find.
 The most reputable established vervet sanctuary had learnt valuable lessons some twenty years earlier when they’d released seven troops into the wild after keeping groups of orphans in captivity for a four to five years.
 None of the released troops survived.
 This shows the extent to which vervet monkeys rely on learned behaviour to be rehabilitated successfully.

 DPG VERVET MONKEYS